anrei0000/anrei0000.github.io/_posts/2019-08-14-ci_cd_with_laravel_bitbucket_aws.md

 ```
 Script at specified location: scripts/install_dependencies run as user root failed with exit code 126
 ```
-What was going on is that I was changing configurations but not re-archiving the files.
+What was going on is that I was changing configurations but not re-archiving the files when deploying.

 * _Finally_